shamy1st/git/README.md

         git stash clear                     # Deletes all the stashes

 * **Merging**

+        git log --oneline --all --graph     #
+        git merge bugfix                    # Merges the bugfix branch into the current branch (fast-forward by default) git merge --abort                   # Aborts the merge (if you find a conflicts and no time to solve)

     * **Fast-Forward Merge**: if the branches have not diverged.
         * only move pointer to the last commit in the branch
         * to prevent fast-forward merge use "--no-ff" with "merge" command